 Example jobs our recent graduates have gone into include

-The School of History maintains a close relationship with Queen Mary’s Careers service, through our Careers Consultant, Caroline Lisser.
+The School of History maintains a close relationship with Queen Mary’s Careers service, through a dedicated Careers Consultant.

 The Careers service offers a range of sessions designed to prepare you for life as a graduate.
 These include one-to-one advice clinics, workshops and evening events tailored to History students that will focus on, for example, interview technique, CV writing and ways to build networks.

 You can also get advice and guidance on internships and work placements from the Careers service.

 Many of our undergraduate students continue to explore their passion for study at Masters (MA) level and some then embark upon research for a PhD.
 We have a diverse range of MA programmes to chose from.